-- informing yourself about eating disorders
+- inform yourself about eating disorders

-- being prepared for a negative or emotional response.
+- be prepared for a negative or emotional response.
 If this is the case, it may be driven by fear or confusion.
 A negative response doesn’t mean there is no problem.
 It may take a few attempts to have your concerns heard by your family member.

 - making comments about body weight, appearance or food